 What is trauma exactly?

-Trauma carries a world of pain and struggle within its letters.
-It’s a topic that many of us prefer not to confront, yet its understanding is paramount for our mental and emotional well-being.
-Here, we will consider the depths of trauma, first exploring what it encompasses, its profound impact on the brain and body, and the telltale symptoms it produces.
-Additionally, we will examine different types – such as single event, chronic, and complex trauma, including childhood attachment and development, neglect, and abuse.
+Trauma often conjures up the image of a terrible accident or incident, or a ‘traumatic experience’.
+Understanding trauma is paramount for our mental and emotional well-being.
+It has a profound impact on the brain and body, and produces telltale symptoms.
+It can be considered as a single event, chronic, and complex trauma, including childhood attachment and development, neglect, and abuse.
 Moreover, we’ll also discuss the intricate connection between traumatic experiences and mental health and how the path to healing often involves the guiding hand of counselling.

 Understanding Trauma

 First and foremost, what does trauma mean?
-Basically Its distressing and disturbing experiences that leave not just a physical wound; but an emotional and psychological scar too.
+Basically its the feelings from a distressing and disturbing experiences that can leave not just a physical wound; but an emotional and psychological scar too.
+The incident itself is not an indicator of trauma, but how the person felt about it is.
 These experiences can range from a single, harrowing event like a car accident to prolonged periods of neglect, abuse, or instability.
+Everyone experiences life differently, so for some a major car accident could affect them for years or be something they ‘got over’ quite quickly.
+It’s how you experience your own personal reactions to the incidents – not about what actually has happened.

 The Effects of Trauma on the Brain and Body: